-IT leaders across the globe need to understand the European Union’s new sustainability reporting directive and prepare for the potential impact on their businesses
+Understand the European Union’s new sustainability reporting directive and how to prepare for the potential impact on businesses

 The Corporate Sustainability Reporting Directive (CSRD) is a European Union regulation that will impact global organizations of all types.
 The directive requires publicly traded companies to disclose their sustainability reporting data and is designed to increase transparency, reliability, and comparability of corporate sustainability initiatives.